Photon Design logoPhoton Design

 The strain due to lattice mismatch between materials can have a significant effect on a quantum dot’s energy levels.
 Our continuous mechanical strain model rises to the challenge of calculating the full 3D strain tensor necessary for describe a 3D quantum dot’s geometry (apposed to the 1D stain from a quantum well).
 This allows for a detailed description of confining potential and a more accurate description of the system.

 When fabricated, quantum dots don’t have the intended singular size but a distribution of sizes to detrimental effect to properties such as linewidth.
-To account for this, Harold will simulate a Gaussian distribution of dot sizes and combine the results in its final output.
-This gives a more accurate reflection of the results that can be expected at fabrication.
+To account for this, Harold will simulate a distribution of dot sizes (uniform, Gaussian, even bimodal Gaussian) and combine the results in its final output.

 Developed with Leading Research Groups